 They have completed a pilot (in 13 diverse countries) of a new methodology for capturing information on civil and political human rights through an expert survey.

 HRMI also has measures of progress on five economic and social rights (rights to education, health, food, housing, and work) for more than 120 countries.

 In March 2018, HRMI launched their initial suite of metrics on a new interactive data visualisation website.
 In the future they plan to expand their coverage to include more countries and a wider variety of human rights.

-This will allow NGOs, international organisations, national human rights institutes, and members of the public or citizen sector groups to see the big picture more easily and assist them in promoting change.
-It will also give governments an objective perspective on their own performance, highlighting areas of strength and weakness and pointing towards other countries they can use as guides for improvement.
+This data allows NGOs, international organisations, national human rights institutes, and members of the public or citizen sector groups to see the big picture more easily and assist them in promoting change.
+It also gives governments an objective perspective on their own performance, highlighting areas of strength and weakness.
 For in-depth information, please visit the HRMI website.

-Since the nature of documenting governments’ successes and failures in promoting human rights and potential is inherently sensitive, credible measures of human rights need to be constructed independently of government and with a very high degree of transparency.
+Since the documenting governments’ successes and failures in promoting human rights is inherently sensitive, credible measures of human rights need to be constructed independently of government and with a very high degree of transparency.

-Our aim is to produce a suite of metrics that become the global go-to measures of human rights.
+HRMI's aim is to produce a suite of metrics that become the global go-to measures of human rights.
 But this is not an end in itself.
-We expect HRMI data to be used for informed advocacy (in-country and international), development assistance, advice, education, and research.

 By enabling a more rigorous and evidence-based approach, HRMI’s vision is to help to deepen understanding of what works and what doesn’t, in order to facilitate more effective and collaborative solutions to complex global human rights challenges.
 More on HRMI's key activities and what it will produce is here.